DavidHe1127/Mr.He_HandBook/Web,Networking,System/networking.md

 $ HOST=localhost react-scripts start // make app server only accessible from the host
 ```

+When considering wildcard ip in the context of security group and set `source` to wildcard ip in `inbound` rules, it means the instance is reachable by everyone or in other words instance accpets connection from everyone.
+Similarly, when set `destination` to wildcard ip in `outbound` rules, it means all traffic is allowed to go out.

 ### Network Interface

 - Network interface - It allows your host to connect to the network. **eth0** is the network interface name which can also be seen as your host IP address.